 Cautions with other medicines

-Some medicines and citalopram can interfere with each other and increase the chances of you having side effects.
+Some medicines can be affected by citalopram, and other medicines can affect the way citalopram works.
+Using citalopram with other medicines can increase the chances of you having side effects.

-- any medicines that affect your heartbeat – citalopram can speed up or change your heartbeat
+- any medicines that affect your heartbeat – citalopram can make your heart beat faster or cause an irregular heartbeat

-- any other medicines for depression – some rarely used antidepressants can interact with citalopram to cause very high blood pressure even when they have been stopped for a few weeks
+- any other medicines for depression – some rarely used antidepressants can affect citalopram and cause very high blood pressure even if you have not taken them for a few weeks

-Do not take St John's wort, the herbal remedy for depression, while you're being treated with citalopram as this will increase your risk of side effects.
+Do not take St John's wort, the herbal remedy for depression, while you're being treated with citalopram because it increases your risk of side effects.

 HealthUnlocked contains information from NHS Digital, licensed under the current version of the Open Government Licence